ProgWebApp/PartySearch/README.md

 ## Description

 Static Website with coop and multi game referential.
+Online [HERE](https://progwebapp.gitlab.io/partysearch/).

 You can add game to this static database with this [documentation](./docs/database.md).